ExpediaGroup/graphql-kotlin/docs/plugins/maven-plugin.md

 title: Maven Plugin
 ---

-GraphQL Kotlin Maven Plugin provides functionality to introspect GraphQL schemas and generate a lightweight GraphQL HTTP client.
+GraphQL Kotlin Maven Plugin provides functionality to generate a lightweight GraphQL HTTP client and generate GraphQL schema directly from your source code.

 > NOTE: This plugin is dependent on Kotlin compiler plugin as it generates Kotlin source code that needs to be compiled.